 Snack bar 8.0 today.
 The 8th addition to my healthy snack bar series and by far, one of my most favorites in the bunch.

-And (2) how was your Easter and holiday weekend?
+But first, how was your Easter and holiday weekend?
 Ours was wonderful, spent with lots of family, great food, an Easter egg hunt, and plenty of dessert.
 I’m always curious to see what others enjoy on holidays, so let me quickly rewind to what we ended up serving.
-I made a honey brown sugar ham (to die for!), an asparagus salad to which I added some steamed snap peas, deviled eggs, pineapple upside down cake (used this cake for a large 9×13 pan and this topping), and oatmeal raisin cookies.
+I made a honey brown sugar ham (to die for!), an asparagus salad to which I added some steamed snap peas, deviled eggs, pineapple upside down cake (used this yellow sheet cake for a large 9×13 pan and this pineapple upside down cake topping), and oatmeal raisin cookies.
 I needed a little extra help, so my MIL made potato salad and my bro-in-law brought over fresh-baked rolls.
 In the morning we enjoyed maple pecan sticky buns and the night before was walnut crusted chicken, salad, and biscuits.
 It was all rounded out with a few too many Cadbury creme eggs and jelly beans.

 I’m full until Friday.